MohsenHNSJ/scene_manager_extended/README.md

 **Note**: Current development of the plugin is vastly different from the original repository.
 I do *NOT* use Python and git hooks are disabled.

+**Note**: This project aims to be drop-in replacement to reduce friction for existing users of the original Scene Manager plugin.
+However, some breaking changes may be introduced in future releases to improve the overall design and usability of the plugin.
+These changes will be documented in the changelog.

 ## Features

 **Recently Added**: